June-Han/jumper_adventure/README.md

 # jumper_adventure

-A simple 2D RPG Game created in Godot
+A simple 2D RPG Game created in Godot (Playable only on PC at the moment)

 Sprites and assets are CC0 resources

+##Controls
+Movement: Arrow keys or asdw
+Jump: Spacebar
+Attack: F

 ### Try out the game: